-It is against the law for organizations that receive federal financial assistance from the Corporation for National & Community Service to discriminate on the basis of race, color, national origin, disability, sex, age, political affiliation, or, in most programs, religion.
+It is against the law for organizations that receive federal financial assistance from CNCS for National & Community Service to discriminate on the basis of race, color, national origin, disability, sex, age, political affiliation, or, inmost programs, religion.
 It is also unlawful to retaliate against any person who, or organization that, files a complaint about such discrimination.